Anurag1101/Recursion_Algorithm_Python/README.md

     Run the Python script: python recursion_programs.py

     Provide inputs when prompted for each of the programs, and the output will be displayed directly in the terminal.

-Concepts Demonstrated
+**Concepts Demonstrated**:

-Recursion: All the programs in this repository are based on the concept of recursion.
+**Recursion:** All the programs in this repository are based on the concept of recursion.
 The key idea is to define a problem in terms of a smaller instance of the same problem, with a base case to stop the recursion.

-Base Case: The condition that stops the recursion and prevents an infinite loop.
+**Base Case:** The condition that stops the recursion and prevents an infinite loop.

-Recursive Case: The part of the function where it calls itself with a smaller or simpler input.
+**Recursive Case:**  The part of the function where it calls itself with a smaller or simpler input.

-Contributions
+**Contributions**:

 Feel free to fork this repository and submit a pull request if you'd like to contribute new recursive functions or improve the existing code.